j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-05-python-dataclass-from-scratch/index.md

 ```

 ## Generating a repr function
-Another thing `dataclasses.dataclass` does it generating a `__repr__`.
+Another thing `dataclasses.dataclass` does is that it generates a `__repr__` function.
-This function ensure that if your print your dataclass, it looks exactly as if you were creating a new instance of your dataclass.
+This function ensures that if your print your data class, the output looks exactly as if you were creating a new instance of your data class.
-So if we want to generate such as function we need the following:
+So if we want to generate such as function, we need the following:
 1. We need to know the input order of the arguments in the `__init__` function.
-2. We need to know the attribute names.
+1. We need to know the attribute names.

-Getting this information sounds simple because we are the one that construct the `__init__` function using our `generate_init` function.
+Getting this information sounds simple because we were the ones that constructed the `__init__` function using our `generate_init` function.
-However, in the real world this assumption might not hold, since someone could decide to implement the `__init__` function themselves.
+However, this assumption might not hold in the real world since someone could decide to implement the `__init__` function themselves.
-In that case, you could do something `inspect.getfullargspec` or `hasattr` but this will make our code much more complicated.
+In that case, you could do something [inspect.getfullargspec](https://docs.python.org/3/library/inspect.html#inspect.getfullargspec) or [hasattr](https://docs.python.org/3/library/functions.html#hasattr) but this will make our code much more complicated.
-So for now let's consider that out of scope and let's assume that we are the one that that construct the `__init__` function using our `generate_init`.
+So for now, let's consider that out of scope, and let's assume that we are the one that constructs the `__init__` function using our `generate_init`.
 In this situation, we could implement the `generate_repr` function as follows:

 ```python